-Quite a difference and it’s noticeable.
-Having used both machines sometimes the Pro feels slower.
-I should note that once applications have been opened, speeds do improve a lot.
+Quite a difference, and it’s noticeable.
+Having used both machines, sometimes the Pro feels slower.
+I should note that once applications have been opened, speeds greatly improve.
 Opening up Photoshop for a second time only takes 4 seconds.
 But from a cold boot, the Air conquers all.
-Luckily users are free to upgrade the RAM and Storage later on as SSD prices continue to drop.
+Luckily, users can upgrade the RAM and Storage later on as SSD prices continue to drop.
 I can’t wait!

 700mb video conversion

 Now this one is a biggie.
-Let’s see how Intel’s Sandy Bridge fairs in a pure processor intensive task; converting a movie to the iPhone format.
-To test this I installed a video converter from iSkysoft and loaded up a 700mb.avi movie.
-Settings were left at default and the target file was set to “iPhone 4, mp4”, with 640×480 pixels.
+Let’s see how Intel’s Sandy Bridge fairs in a purely processor-intensive task, converting a movie to the iPhone format.
+To test this, I installed a video converter from iSkysoft and loaded up a 700mb.avi film.
+Settings were left at default, and the target file was set to “iPhone 4, mp4”, with 640×480 pixels.

 Macbook Air: 50 minutes (time to complete)